richardschneider/net-mdns/doc/articles/intro.md

 [QueryReceived](xref:Makaretu.Dns.MulticastService.QueryReceived) or [AnswerReceived](xref:Makaretu.Dns.MulticastService.AnswerReceived) event.

 To broadcast a service, simply create a [ServiceProfile](xref:Makaretu.Dns.ServiceProfile) and then [Advertise](xref:Makaretu.Dns.ServiceDiscovery.Advertise) it.
-This then responnds to any queries about any service, the service, or the service instance.
+Any queries for the service or service instance will be answered with information from the profile.